rayaneaitallaoua/HAI724I/README.md

 # Genomic Data Processing and Visualization

-This project provides a set of Python and BASH scripts for processing and visualizing genomic data from SAM files.
-The code filters, analyzes, and visualizes read data based on various criteria such as read quality, FLAG values, and chromosomal intervals.
+This project provides a set of Python and BASH scripts for processing and visualizing genomic data from SAM files, commonly used in next-generation sequencing (NGS).
+The code filters, analyzes, and visualizes read data based on various genomic criteria such as read quality, FLAG values, and chromosomal intervals.

 ## Features

 - **Filter Reads**:
-  - Select reads based on quality (QMAP < 30 or another chosen value) and FLAG values (4).
+  - Select reads based on:
+    -> Mapping quality (QMAP < 30 or another chosen value) -> FLAG values (unmapped reads with FLAG = 4).

 - **Interval-Based Analysis**:
   - Divide chromosomes into intervals and count the number of reads within each interval.